isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 <p style="line-height:1.35;">Follow the instructions of officers on the ground and take an on-arrival COVID-19 Polymerase Chain Reaction test.</p>

-Travellers who did not <a href="#stage1e" >pay for the test before arrival</a> (see Stage 1E), will do so on the spot and expect additional delays in the administration of the test and departure from the checkpoint.
+<p style="line-height:1.35;">Travellers who did not <a href="#stage1e" >pay for the test before arrival</a> (see Stage 1E), will do so on the spot and expect additional delays in the administration of the test and departure from the checkpoint.</p>

 &#9744;  <i><b>C) Issuance of Stay Home Notice (SHN) </b></i>

-A 10-day Stay-Home Notice (SHN), which takes effect immediately on the day of issuance, will be sent to the email address provided by the traveller in their SGAC declaration (see Stage 1D).
+<p style="line-height:1.35;">A 10-day Stay-Home Notice (SHN), which takes effect immediately on the day of issuance, will be sent to the email address provided by the traveller in their SGAC declaration (see Stage 1D).</p>

 <div id="stage3d"></div>

 &#9744;  <i><b>D) Transport to SHN Accommodation</b></i>

-Travellers serving their SHN at an <b>SHN Dedicated Facility (SDF)</b> will commute using the government-provided transport.
+<p style="line-height:1.35;">Travellers serving their SHN at an <b>SHN Dedicated Facility (SDF)</b> will commute using the government-provided transport.</p>

-Those approved to complete their SHN at their own accommodation (see Stage 1F), will commute Strides Transportation.
+<p style="line-height:1.35;">Those approved to complete their SHN at their own accommodation (see Stage 1F), will commute Strides Transportation.
 The use of public transport (e.g. trains, buses, street-hailed taxis) is strictly prohibited.
-Travellers need to book their transport directly with Strides Transportation (Tel: 6477 5977, or <a href="/files/stridesbooking.pdf" target="_blank">via email with these instructions</a>), and the following costs will apply:
+Travellers need to book their transport directly with Strides Transportation (Tel: 6477 5977, or <a href="/files/stridesbooking.pdf" target="_blank">via email with these instructions</a>), and the following costs will apply:</p>

 <table>
   <thead>